 Note: the fallacy fallacy is also known by other names, such as the fallacist’s fallacy, the metafallacy, the bad reasons fallacy, the argument from fallacy, and the argument to logic (argumentum ad logicam).

 A simple example of the fallacy fallacy is the following:

-Alice: this new cake mix contains only natural ingredients, so it’s better for you than traditional cake-mixes.
+Alex: this new cake mix contains only natural ingredients, so it’s better for you than traditional cake-mixes.